 By submitting an entry form and typing yes to this agreement, exhibitor agrees to provide humane treatment to their livestock project animals.
 This includes but is not limited to proper feeding, watering, and cleaning of pens throughout the entire fair week.
-In the event the superintendent notes improper care of cleanliness of their pen, exhibitor accepts the following consequences which will occur:
+In the event the superintendent notes improper care or cleanliness of their pen, exhibitor accepts the following consequences which will occur:

 If a superintendent deems there's a violation in rules on cleanliness and/or general care for livestock, the superintendent will place a red tag on the pen.
-Exhibitors are to rectify the outstanding problems immediately, but not later than three hours after the red tag notification is placed on the pen.
+Exhibitors are to rectify the outstanding problems immediately, but not later than two hours after the red tag notification is placed on the pen.

-Exhibitor further agree to clean their pen (s) and feed and water their livestock prior to 10 a.m. each day of the fair.
-Exhibitor further agree to clean their pen (s) as necessary throughout the day, and feed and water their livestock by 7 p.m. each day.
-Definition of clean pen:
+Exhibitor further agrees to clean their pen(s) and feed and water their livestock prior to 10 a.m. each day of the fair.
+Exhibitor further agrees to clean their pen(s) as necessary throughout the day, and feed and water their livestock by 7 p.m. each day.
+See definition of a clean pen under Livestock Exhibition Guidelines.